gabesparks/github-npm-sourcing-guide/README.md

 This is how the tool authenticates with GitHub's API.
 It's free, takes 2 minutes, and you only have to do it once.

 1. Go to [github.com/settings/tokens](https://github.com/settings/tokens)
-2. Click **Generate new token → Generate new token (classic)**
+2. Click **Generate new token > Generate new token (classic)**
 3. Give it a name like `sourcer-tool`
-4. Leave all permission boxes unchecked — we only read public data
+4. Leave all permission boxes unchecked.
+We only read public data.
 5. Scroll down and click **Generate token**
 6. **Copy it immediately.** GitHub will never show it again.
 Yes, really.